biona001/Knockoffs.jl/docs/src/man/modelX/modelX.md

 end
 ```

-Given these information, we can e.g. visualize power and FDR trade-off:
+Lets do 10 simulations and visualize power and FDR trade-off:

 ```julia